 My friends say that they have never seen a guide for this, and have never seen it being run.
-However, I have run it and formulated an item set for Sylas Support since before he was released.
+However, I have run it, and I formulated an item set for Sylas Support since before he was released.
 This is why he can support:

-1) His E. His E is a really good engage and he works well with Yasuo ADC, because it knocks the target up, allowing Yasuo to ult.
+1) His E. Abscond / Abduct is a really good engage and he works well with Yasuo ADC, because it knocks the target up, allowing Yasuo to ult.

 2) He can be a Bruiser.
 Riot designed Sylas to be run two ways: high damage or bruiser.
 Bruiser supports work well because of how tanky they are.
 This is why you should focus AP and health items when running Sylas support.